 It’s a candidate-led recruitment market that we are currently experiencing.
-And with 40% of employers hiring full-time, permanent employees in 2019₁, it’s crucial to ensure your candidate experience is set up to guarantee you attract the right people to your organisation.
+And with 40% of employers hiring full-time, permanent employees in 2019₁, it’s crucial to ensure your candidate experience is set up throughout the hiring process to guarantee you attract the right people to your organisation.

 There are plenty of other options out in the job market if it turns out the role you offered is not what your new hire expected.
 Loyalty doesn’t exist in the same way it did ten years ago, so it's critical to get it right and invest in an excellent experience for your prospective employee.